nestybox/sysbox/README.md

 *   Otherwise, use the [Sysbox package](docs/user-guide/install-package.md) for your distro.

-*   Alternativley, if a package for your distro is not yet available, or if you want to get the latest changes from upstream, you can [build and install Sysbox from source](docs/developers-guide/README.md).
+*   Alternatively, if a package for your distro is not yet available, or if you want to get the latest changes from upstream, you can [build and install Sysbox from source](docs/developers-guide/README.md).

+Before installing, ensure your host meets the [host requirements](#host-requirements) listed in the prior section.

 ## Using Sysbox